osandadeshan/appium-java-mobile-automation-demo/README.md

 # Mobile Application Automation Using Appium & TestNG (For iOS & Android)

-This project serves as a boilerplate for automating both Android and iOS mobile applications using a single codebase with TestNG and the Appium library.
+This project serves as a boilerplate for automating Android and iOS mobile applications using a single codebase with TestNG and the Appium library.
+It provides cross-platform support, easy setup, and comes with examples to help you quickly get started with writing and executing mobile automation tests.
+Feel free to clone the repository, explore the sample test scripts, and contribute to the project.

 [![Appium Java Android Application Automation CI](https://github.com/osandadeshan/appium-java-mobile-automation-demo/actions/workflows/appium-android-ci.yml/badge.svg)](https://github.com/osandadeshan/appium-java-mobile-automation-demo/actions/workflows/appium-android-ci.yml)